Exact Answer: 12-24 hours

 Why Does It Take This Long For NPO After Bowel Resection?

 The acronym is a medical abbreviation for some time during which you are not allowed to eat or drink something (ask about prescription medication).
 Before an action or inspection, it is standard practice to quick.
-It’s usually ordered for CT scans that use iodine-based intravenous contrast or for medical imaging exams that require sedation.
+It’s ordered for CT scans that use iodine-based intravenous contrast or for medical imaging exams that require sedation.

-NPO is generally prescribed as a precautionary measure.
+NPO is prescribed as a precautionary measure.
 You may get nauseous if you don’t have it because you have something in your stomach when contrast or sedation is given.
 This may result in aspiration, which means that the contents of your stomach can enter your lungs.
 Aspiration can cause pneumonia and other serious health problems.
 For children and adults undergoing such types of sedation or comparison, abstaining from eating or drinking is advised to prevent possible safety issues.

 NPO begins an hour before the exam for certain tests and procedures.
 Others can begin as early as the night before the test, at midnight.
 Depending on the exam you are taking, you will be given special instructions for NPO by the doctor or the hospital authority.
 Following your NPO instructions as closely as possible is the most important thing you can do to plan for your medical imaging test, treatment, or procedure.
 This will keep you healthy throughout the process, and it will also remove the need for any research delays or repeats.